SwOpOn003/Airline-management-system/README.md

 🔗4.employee management:
-This featuure is for counting all employ, daily login and logout,salary maintaining.
+This feature is for counting all employee, daily login and logout,salary maintaining.